wdv4758h/pypy-extradoc/blog/draft/numpy_roadmap.rst

 as original numpy for other cases.
 The only problem is finding the dedicated persons willing to spend quite some time on this and however, I am willing to both mentor such a person and encourage him or her.

+The good starting point for helping would be to look at what's already implemented in micronumpy modules and try extending it.
+Adding a `-` operator or adding integers would be an interesting start.
+Drop by on #pypy on irc.freenode.net or get in contact with developers via some other channel if you want to help.

 Another option would be to sponsor NumPy development.
 In case you're interested, please get in touch with us or leave your email in comments.